Professor of Music

 Biography

 Sterling Lambert was born in London in 1968.
 After completing B.A. and M.Phil. degrees in musicology at Cambridge University, he moved to the United States, where he completed his Ph.D. at Yale University in 2000.
 He then spent a number of years in Boston, where he taught at both Tufts and Harvard Universities before taking up his current position at St. Mary’s in 2006.
 Dr. Lambert’s particular area of interest lies in text-music relationships and issues of intertextuality in music of the nineteenth and twentieth centuries.
 In addition to journal articles and conference presentations around the world, Dr. Lambert has written two books.
-Re-reading Poetry, on Franz Schubert’s multiple settings of Goethe’s poetry was published in 2009 by The Boydell Press, and Britten's Gods, on the English composer Benjamin Britten and the influence of six composers (Purcell, Bach, Mozart, Schubert, Verdi and Mahler) on his music, will be published in 2024 by Clemson University Press.
+Re-reading Poetry, on Franz Schubert’s multiple settings of Goethe’s poetry was published in 2009 by The Boydell Press, and Britten's Gods, on the English composer Benjamin Britten and the influence of six composers (Purcell, Bach, Mozart, Schubert, Verdi and Mahler) on his music, was published in 2024 by Clemson University Press.

 Courses taught